ej-hailey/billboard-song-predictor/README.md

 #### AUDIO DATASET

 The Logistic Regression model performed fairly well with a 81.1% accuracy after fine-tuning with cross-validation through grid search.
-The top three positive coefficients were Track Popularity, Genre Screen, and Artist Popularity.
-The top three negative coefficients were Duration, Release Year, and Energy.
+The top three positive coefficients were track_popularity, genre_screen, and artist_popularity.
+The top three negative coefficients were duration, release_year, and energy.

 Refer to the [glossary](https://github.com/ej-hailey/billboard-song-predictor/blob/main/glossary.pdf) for feature definitions.

-One that is not recognizable right away is "genre screen".
-This was a new feature I created by clustering Spotify's many genre's.
-Genre Screen include songs that debuted "on screen" such as movie or Broadway show soundtracks or cover songs from talent shows (e.g. American Idol) or television series (e.g. Glee).
-This feature along with track and artist popularity have a positive influence in the likelihood of a song reaching Billboard Hot100.
-In hindsight, I realized that "track popularity" was possibly collinear with the target variable (billboard).
-This would be a feature I would consider dropping in future modeling.
+One that is not recognizable right away is "genre_screen".
+This was a new feature engineered by clustering Spotify's many genre's.
+It included songs that debuted "on screen" such as movie/Broadway Show soundtracks or cover songs from talent shows (e.g. American Idol) or television series (e.g. Glee).
+This feature along with track and artist popularity had a positive influence on the likelihood of a song reaching Billboard Hot100.
+However in hindsight, it was likely that "track_popularity" was collinear with the target variable (billboard) and thus should be dropped in future modeling.

-On the other hand, songs that were too long ("duration") or too loud/noisy ("energy") have a negative influence on the likelihood of a song reaching the Billboard chart.
-"Release year" is also a negative indicator, but we had seen through EDA that songs from the 1960's and 1980's are still being listened to.
+On the other hand, songs that were too long (duration) or too loud/noisy (energy) had a negative influence on the likelihood of a song reaching the Billboard chart.
+Release year was also a negative indicator, but this was already explained through EDA which discovered the 1960's and 1980's holiday music.

-I also used Random Forest which gave the best score of 87.6% accuracy after cross-validation.
-While this model can tell us which features were important, they could not tell us the direction of those features (i.e. positive or negative coefficients like the Logistic Regression model).
-Regardless, the top features by permutation importance were similar to the logistic regression model: track popularity, duration, artist followers, release year, artist popularity, and instrumentalness.
+Amongst all the classifiers, Random Forest gave the best model performance score of 87.6% accuracy.
+While this model can explain which features were important, it does not know the direction of those features (i.e. positive or negative coefficients like the Logistic Regression model).
+Regardless, the top features by permutation importance were similar to the Logistic Regression coefficients: track popularity, duration, artist followers, release year, artist popularity, and instrumentalness.

 #### LYRICS DATASET

 The Logistic Regression model scored an accuracy of 64.1%.
-When comparing the top positive and negative coefficients, there appears to be a noticeable difference between the two.
-Overall, the positive coefficients evoke a fun-spirited feel while the negative coefficients have a dark/gloomy context.
-It is also interesting to see that the choice of words make a big difference (e.g. dawg vs. dude)
+When comparing the top positive and negative coefficients, there appeared to be a noticeable difference between the two.
+Overall, the positive coefficients evoked a fun-spirited feeling while the negative coefficients had a dark/gloomy context.
+It was also interesting to see that the choice of words made a big difference (e.g. dawg vs. dude)

 ![lda_model](https://github.com/ej-hailey/billboard-song-predictor/blob/main/Misc%20Files/lyrics_pos_coef.png)
 ![lda_model](https://github.com/ej-hailey/billboard-song-predictor/blob/main/Misc%20Files/lyrics_neg_coef.png)